struggling

 Spanish

-Word struggle is considered common in modern English.
+Word struggling is considered uncommon in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.